frouo/next-markdown/examples/personal-blog/README.md

-# Blog
+# Personal Blog

-`next-markdown` lets you create a personal blog.
+`next-markdown` lets you create a personal blog, with only 1 tsx/jsx file: `[[nextmd]].tsx` and markdown files.

-It gives you the flexible to either

-- create your custom home page
-- or generate your home page from a markdown file
+This example demonstrate that `next-markdown` is flexible enough to list all blog post in your website home page.

 ## Custom home page